Applications Are Welcome Until March 30, 2018, From Around The World

 The Powered by CARB-X portfolio currently has 22 active projects in its pipeline, with more to be added in the coming months.

 The new accelerators will be in addition to existing accelerators in the CARB-X network: California Life Sciences Institute (CLSI), RTI International, MassBio, and Wellcome Trust (which is both an accelerator and a funder).

 To be considered, accelerator applicants must be a going concern and must be able to work in a fully non-dilutive model.

 You can find the full Request for Proposals (RFP) here.

 To apply, click here.

-The contents of this release are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Office of the Assistant Secretary for Preparedness and Response, the National Institutes of Health or the Wellcome Trust.
+The contents of this release are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Administration for Strategic Preparedness and Response, the National Institutes of Health or the Wellcome Trust.

 CARB-X: Jennifer Robinson